AdrianRang/Swerve_Chasis/README.md

 And the last one is [`Gyro`](src/main/java/frc/robot/subsystems/Gyro/GyroIOPigeon.java) that will give the rotation of the robot to `SwerveDrive` so it can calculate the field relative speed.

 > [!IMPORTANT]
-> We use an interface in case we need to switch to a navX instead of our Pigeon 2.0
+> Subsystems are implemented using the [Advantagekit](https://github.com/Mechanical-Advantage/AdvantageKit) framework, this way we can hot-swap different implementations of a subsystem

-And we only need one command, [`DriveSwerve`](src/main/java/frc/robot/commands/swerve/DriveSwerve.java) that will send the `xSpeed`, `ySpeed`, and `rotSpeed` to the `SwerveDrive` subsystem
+Our SwerveDrive subsystem is driven using one command: [`DriveSwerve`](src/main/java/frc/robot/commands/swerve/DriveSwerve.java) that will send the `xSpeed` (Left stick X), `ySpeed` (Left Stick Y), and `rotSpeed` (Right stick X) to the `SwerveDrive` subsystem

-> [!NOTE]
-> [`ZeroHeading`](src/main/java/frc/robot/commands/swerve/ZeroHeading.java) is another command but it is only used to set the front of the robot, (the '0' value of the gyroscope)

 ---

 #### [`SwerveModule`](src/main/java/frc/robot/subsystems/SwerveModule.java)

-The `SwerveModule` subsystem is initialized with a `SwerveModuleOptions`, this is a class of our oen making and is made to help by making Constants easier to read.
+The `SwerveModule` subsystem is initialized with a `SwerveModuleOptions` instance, in this class we can set the CAN IDs for all the motor controllers, absolute encoders (CANcoders) and set the name of the module

 [`SwerveModuleOptions`](src/main/java/lib/team3526/constants/SwerveModuleOptions.java) has 7 variables:

-- `absoluteEncoderInverted` ***boolean*** whether the absolute encoder is inverted
+- `absoluteEncoderCANDevice` ***CTRECANDevice*** the CAN ID and CAN bus for the CANcoder absolute encoder
-- `driveMotorInverted` ***boolean*** whether the drive motor is inverted
-- `driveMotorInverted` ***boolean*** whether the turning motor is inverted
 - `driveMotorID` ***int*** the CAN ID of the drive motor
 - `turningMotorID` ***int*** the CAN ID of the turn motor
 - `name` ***String*** the name of the module *ex: 'front left'*

 > [!IMPORTANT]
-> The turning motor encoder is set to the absolute oncoder's value on intialization, this is because that encoder is not absolute and will always be 0 at start up so you need help from the absolute encoder to know its real position
+> We use the NEO-integrated encoders for turning the wheel, the turning motor encoder is set to the absolute encoder's value on intialization since the NEO-integrated encoder is relative, not absolute

 On initialization (line 46) we set all the variables and reset the encoders.

-`setTargetState()` will [optimize](#Optimizing-a-state) the state and set the speed and angle of the module. the angle is set using a `SparkMaxPIDController`
+`setTargetState()` will [optimize](#Optimizing-a-state) the state and set the speed and angle of the module. the angle is set using a `LazySparkPID`, a class we made for optimizing CAN bus utilization by not updating duplicate values

 ##### Optimizing a state

-We obtimize so the wheel takes the shortest path possible to the desired angle
+We optimize so the wheel takes the shortest path possible to the desired angle

 > 0 degrees with speed of 1 is equal to 180 degrees with speed of -1